mapbox/polyline/README.md

 implementation in Javascript.
 Compatible with nodejs (`npm install @mapbox/polyline` and the browser (copy `src/polyline.js`)).

 Encodes/decodes into [lat, lng] coordinate pairs.
-Use `fromGeoJSON()` to encode from GeoJSON objects, or `toGeoJSON` to decode to a GeoJSON LineString.
+Use `fromGeoJSON()` to encode from GeoJSON objects, or `toGeoJSON` to decode to a GeoJSON Point, LineString, or Polygon (holes not supported).

 ## Installation

     npm install @mapbox/polyline

 Note that the old package `polyline` has been deprecated in favor of `@mapbox/polyline` (the old package remain but won't receive updates).

 ## Example